MabeDiaby/react-audubon-site/README.md

 ### Step 1.
 Install React Router

-To set up your project to use React Router, you'll need to install it, import the BrowserRouter component, and then use that component to wrap the App component in the index.js file exactly in the same way that we did it during the [lecture](https://git.generalassemb.ly/SEIR-1130/react-router/blob/master/README.md#importing-dependencies).
+To set up your project to use React Router, you'll need to install it, import the `BrowserRouter` component, and then use that component to wrap the `App` component in the `index.js` file exactly in the same way that we did it during the [lecture](https://git.generalassemb.ly/seir-1018/react-router).

-1. Use the npm command to install `react-router-dom`.
+1. Use the `npm` command to install `react-router-dom@5`.
-1. In the index.js file `import { BrowserRouter as Router } from 'react-router-dom'`.
+2. In the index.js file `import { BrowserRouter as Router } from 'react-router-dom'`.
-1. Wrap the `<App />` component in the `<Router></Router>` component.
+3. Wrap the `<App />` component in the `<Router></Router>` component.
-1. Start your server to make sure there are no errors.
+4. Start your server to make sure there are no errors.

 > Make sure that your server is running on port 3000 (http://localhost:3000) for this assignment.
 If you have any other servers running shut them down and then restart the server for this assignment.

 ### Step 2.
 Create a Birds component

-Create a basic component named Birds put some placeholder text into it so that we can make sure that it's loading.
-Import the Birds component into App.js and render it inside of the main tags inside of the App component.
+Create a basic component named Birds and put some **placeholder text** into it so that we can make sure that it's loading.
+Import the Birds component into `App.js` and render it inside of the main tags inside of the App component.

 Make sure that you can see the placeholder text being rendered in the browser before you move on to the next step.